Camp de Túria: Geography

-It comprises the lower reaches of the river Turia and its adjacent territories.
-Borders with the region of Camp de Morvedre and the counties of Horta de Valencia.
+It comprises the lower reaches of the river Túria and its adjacent territories.
+Borders with the region of Camp de Morvedre and the counties of Horta de València.
 The south by the counties of Hoya de Buñol, west to the region of the Serranos, and north by the region of Alto Palencia.

 Loriguilla is an exclave and lies between the comarcas of Los Serranos and Requena-Utiel.
-Whereas most of the comarca belong to the Valencian-speaking part of the Valencian community, the exclave lies in the Spanish-speaking west.
+Whereas most of the comarca belong to the Valencian-speaking part of the Valencian Community, the exclave lies in the Spanish-speaking west.